The Impact of Projects Abroad

 Projects Abroad makes a number of donations to our partner organizations, but does not make regular payments as this could compromise their longevity.
 It is vital that they remain financially independent.
 Donations can take many forms: from basic materials such as schoolbooks and pens or on a much grander scale like the ambulance we bought for a hospital in India or the classroom block we built for a school in Peru.
 In the end, our relationship with our partners is not primarily financial, although we recognize the importance of finance.
 We are there to help with volunteers.

-We also partner with a charitable trust, the Reconstruction Project, which supports a variety of projects and also provides assistance for volunteers from challenging backgrounds in developed countries.
+We also have our own charitable foundation, the Projects Abroad Foundation, which supports a variety of projects and also provides assistance for volunteers from challenging backgrounds in developed countries.

-Projects Abroad employs 600 people around the world.
+Projects Abroad employs nearly 700 people around the world.
 Because Projects Abroad directly employs our overseas colleagues, rather than by an intermediary or agency, we accept direct responsibility for their training and development within our global organization.

 The vast majority of in-country staff are local staff, who know their countries, our projects, and partners inside and out.
 We also provide extra training to our staff overseas when needed, whether it be further English lessons for an Information Manager in Cambodia, or Dive Training to a Conservation Field Coordinator in Thailand.